-9.6.27. rotate_journal.sh
+8.6.27. rotate_journal.sh

-The /p4/common/bin/rotate_journal.sh script is a convenience script to perform the following actions for the specified instance (single parameter):
+The /p4/common/bin/rotate_journal.sh script is a convenience script to perform the following

+100 of 122 - Chapter 8.
+Tools and Scripts actions for the specified instance (single parameter):

 - rotate live journal

 - replay it to the offline_db

 - rotate logs files according to the settings in p4_vars for things like KEEP_LOGS